Visa Applications

 The following is a standard set of documents required for submitting a Schengen visa application for travel to Austria.
 Upon submission of your application, you will be provided a more bespoke checklist for your particular case:

-Evidence of accomodation in the form of an invitation letter or hotel reservation.
+• Evidence of accommodation in the form of an invitation letter or hotel reservation.

 Austria Short-Stay Visa Categories

-You may be eligible for one of the following visa categories depending on the reason for your 90-day or shorter stay in Austria during 180 days.
+You may be eligible for one of the following visa categories depending on the reason for your stay of up to 90 days in any 180-day period.

 Austria Transit Visa at Airport